lowlevelers/.github/profile/README.md

 - **Github:** [OpenGuild Labs](https://github.com/openguild-labs)
 - **Discord**:  [Openguild Discord Channel](https://discord.gg/bcjMzxqtD7)

-## ☘️ Your benefits
-OpenGuild is the first step for you to engage with the Polkadot community practically.
-We connect with industry experts to help you polish your skills and knowledge to develop on Polkadot and prepare you to be ready for the upcoming [Polkadot Blockchain Academy](https://polkadot.network/development/blockchain-academy/) - where you can start your career in Web3 with Polkadot.

-# 🔥 Our Mission
-## 💻 Empowering Developers, Fostering Innovation

-At OpenGuild, we cultivate an environment that nurtures the growth of developers interested in the Polkadot ecosystem.
-Our initiatives revolve around two core pillars:

-### 🎉 Events and Engagement
-- **Weekly Meetups:** Engage in lively discussions and share the latest technological advancements within the Polkadot ecosystem.
-These gatherings also serve as a launchpad for hackathons, empowering developers to "build to earn" in collaboration with our community.

-- **Mentorship:** As a member of OpenGuild, benefit from mentorship by seasoned engineers.
-Our mentorship program aims to equip you with the skills and knowledge essential for a successful career in engineering within the Polkadot projects landscape.

-- **Workshops & Hackathons:** Engage in hands-on workshops and hackathons designed to foster innovation and practical skill-building.

-### 📚 Research & Development
-- **Exploration and Contribution:** Dive deep into intriguing Polkadot blockchain topics and contribute to the open-source community.
-Alongside our vibrant events, OpenGuild's core team focuses on crafting and sharing developer tools, contributing actively to advancing Polkadot's development ecosystem.

-Join us at TheLowLevelers and become a part of a dynamic community dedicated to empowering developers and driving innovation within the Polkadot ecosystem.

 # 🙌 How to contribute to the community?
 To submit a proposal, ideas, or any questions, please submit them here: [OpenGuild Discussion 💬](https://github.com/orgs/openguild-labs/discussions)
 View tickets and activities that you can contribute: [Community Activities 🖐️](https://github.com/orgs/openguild-labs/discussions/categories/activities)